 I’ve been making homemade pizza for many years now and as many of you know it’s pretty hard to get a great homemade pizza with similar results as the ones baked in a wood fire oven.

-I’ve been trying many ways of baking, using baking trays, pizza pans, different oven temperatures and finally I get the best results using the method shown here.
+I’ve been trying many ways of baking, using baking trays, pizza pans, and different oven temperatures.
+Finally, I get the best results using the method shown here.

-In order to get a crispy-bottomed crust it is very important to preheat the oven at a high temperature of 500F (260C) for at least 30 minutes, preferably one hour before baking with a pizza stone or a baking sheet inside to make sure it is really hot before adding pizza on it.
-High temperature results in a great crispy crust while the toppings are not overcooked.
+To get a crispy-bottomed crust it is very important to preheat the oven to a high temperature of 500F (260C) for at least 30 minutes, preferably one hour before baking.
+Place a pizza stone or a baking sheet inside to make sure it is really hot before adding pizza to it.
+High-temperature results in a great crispy crust while the toppings are not overcooked.

 whole pizza